Kanchenjunga Circuit Trek

 • Accommodation:3 Star Hotel

-Welcome at the airport and transfer to the hotel by private car or jeep.
+Welcome to the airport and transfer to the hotel by private car or jeep.

 • Max.
 Altitude:1400 meters | 4593 ft.